 What you study and how long this part of the qualification takes depends on the qualifications you already hold.
-If you have no previous legal qualifications, you would need to complete all three units of the course, but if you have legal qualifications such as a qualifying law degree or Graduate Diploma in Law, you could apply for exemptions.
+If you have no previous legal qualifications, you would need to complete all components of the course, but if you have legal qualifications such as a qualifying law degree or Graduate Diploma in Law, you could apply for exemptions.

 As many, if not most, trainees are in full time employment, the course is specifically designed to take account of this, however, if work pressures or personal life get in the way, you can postpone your studies and return at a later stage.

 The course is designed to be delivered via an online learning platform which makes it easy for you to access your learning materials, interact with your tutors as well as other students.
-You are expected to engage with one hour of tutorial time per week and undertake the activities set.
+You are expected to engage with a minimum of one hour of tutorial time per week and undertake the activities set.
 You will need to plan your time and identify when particular modules are being delivered.
-Once you have signed up, you will be expected to continue for the entire academic year unless you defer or postpone your studies.
+Once you have signed up, you will be expected to continue for an entire academic year unless you defer or postpone your studies.